Boston Store Redevelopment Project

 1. What are the economic benefits of the project and how has this been quantified?

-The project will generate a minimum of $100.2 million in assessed value to a blighted 14.82 acre-parcel.
-It will provide jobs for the approximately 50,000 square feet of commercial space, in addition to the jobs to construct and maintain the facilities.
-A total of up to 790 upscale, market rate apartments are planned, with an estimated 1,500-3,000 residents who will generate new economic activity which will also promote further reinvestment in the Southridge area.
+The project will generate millions in assessed value to a blighted 14.82 acre-parcel.
+It will provide jobs for the commercial space, in addition to the jobs to construct and maintain the facilities.
+Market rate apartments are planned with residents who will generate new economic activity which will also promote further reinvestment in the Southridge area.
 Apart from the economic benefits of this redevelopment project proper, it is anticipated that the ancillary benefits will be substantial.
 The regional mall commercial model has undergone significant change for the worse over several decades, resulting in bankruptcies and closures throughout the country (e.g. Northridge Mall).
 This has prompted mall owners to convert portions of developments to new uses, including mixed commercial/residential components.
 These conversions have brought new life to regional malls, preserving or increasing value.

 2. What public meetings have taken place for this project?